mos-nas/mos-releases/README.md

-# MOS a Minimal Operating System for Home Servers
+# MOS – a Minimal Operating System for Home Servers

+_(No, it's not an acronym.
+Or maybe it is.)_

 **MOS** is a lightweight operating system based on **[Devuan](https://www.devuan.org/)**, designed specifically for **small, energy‑efficient home servers**.

 The primary goal of MOS is to provide a simple, reliable, and low‑overhead platform for self‑hosting, virtualization, and homelab environments.

+This project started as a personal solution, and at some point I decided to **release it publicly to see if it resonates with others**.
+MOS is still evolving, but the core ideas are already in place.

 ---